 Hawaii taxes account for a larger share of all taxes at lower incomes than higher incomes.
 These taxes represent 112 percent of total taxes paid by the \$25,000 family.
 The percentage above 100 percent is offset by \$1,540 in refundable federal EITC.
 Beyond the \$25,000 income level, Hawaii's share of total taxes steady declines, from 42.3 percent at \$50,000 to 32.2 percent at \$150,000.
 The State's tax structure makes the overall tax structure less progressive than it would otherwise be.
 This is because the federal tax structure is highly progressive, much more progressive than any state tax system.
-Although Hawaii's tax system itself is mildly progressive, state taxes offset some of the strong progressivity of the federal system.
+Although Hawaii's State tax system itself is just mildly progressive, these state taxes - as well as the very regressive county property taxes - offset some of the strong progressivity of the federal system.